sanchda/sanchda.github.io/_posts/2025-04-06-appending_a_bit_in_pieces.md

 2. When the first write occurs, the CPU traps into the kernel, which updates the page entry as writable, marks the pages as dirty, and resumes execution (write succeeds)
 3. Later, dirty pages are copied back down to the device and the cycle continues

+Note that step 2 here is how the kernel imposes write-time backpressure on paged IO--execution isn't resumed in the application until whatever prevailing condition has expired.

-Now, it doesn't take a lot of creativity to imagine that compared to number crunching, this process of preempting executing to fiddle with page table entries can't be cheap--and it isn't.
+Compared with number crunching, this process of preempting executing to fiddle with page table entries can't be cheap--and it isn't.
-Indeed, if you're very intentionally mutating a large range of pages, clearly this can be somewhat laborious, compared to just directly beaming down a sequence of writes.
+Indeed, if you're very intentionally mutating a large range of pages, this can be somewhat laborious, compared to just directly beaming down a sequence of writes.

 #### The chase is better than the cache
-I made the mistake of bringing up number crunching, so I think we ought to contemplate very carefully the dynamics of memory access.
+When I built this system in the past, I used a combination of atomic semaphores and pthreads primitives.
+People forget, but pthreads objects can be shared across process boundaries.
+For this cut, I wanted to forego the use of these and stick to coordination over shared memory.
+I think this means we should sketch the dynamics here at a very high level, at least.

 Wires don't scale with Moore's law, and so memory IO has not kept pace with arithmetic over the last 30-40 years.
 In order to deal with this, contemporary platforms implement hardware caches in order to keep pools of memory closer to the _thinking_ part of the machine.